People

 Evelyn Walkup

 Evelyn is a motivated undergrad helping in the lab with sample processing and anything else we need a hand with.
-She’s done a lot of work with soil pH and helped out with summer data collection in wetlands.
+She’s helped out with summer field work and done a lot of labwork with sample pH and nutrient analysis.

 Lab Pets!